fxbabin/AWS_course/AWS_CSAA.md

 Then we choose the `basic plan`, which is free.

 To connect to aws we use our email and password.
 We will then access to your root account.
-The root account must not be used directly when using AWS ressources for security purposes.
-We will later create IAM users to use AWS ressources more safely.
+The root account must not be used directly when using AWS resources for security purposes.
+We will later create IAM users to use AWS resources more safely.

 <div id='account-console'/></div>